How much does it cost to file Bankruptcy in Michigan?

 Most of my clients can easily afford to pay their own bankruptcy filing fees in affordable monthly installments.
 If needed, I will file a motion asking the bankruptcy judge to allow you to pay the filing fee after the case is filed.
 I generally let my clients take up to one year to pay the fees.
 I am happy to work with you to set up payments that you can easily afford so you can truly get the fresh financial start that a bankruptcy discharge can give you.

 As with most courts in the United States, the bankruptcy court allows you to represent yourself in the filing of a petition for either Chapter 7 or Chapter 13 bankruptcy.
 This is true in Michigan bankruptcy courts as well.
 Consumer bankruptcy law is quite complex, and it is never recommended that you file in pro per, or by yourself.
 The investment in an experienced consumer bankruptcy lawyer is always worth the nominal attorney fees charged.
-Over my 25 years experience, I have seen many cases in which an individual tried to save some money by filing without an attorney, only for their case to quickly head in the wrong direction and ultimately cost them far more in lost assets to creditors and the trustee, then had they consulted with and hired an experienced bankruptcy attorney, who could’ve helped them preserve or exempt their assets from the hands of the trustee and creditors.
+Over my more than 25 years experience in consumer bankruptcy law, I have seen many cases in which an individual tried to save some money by filing without an attorney, only for their case to quickly head in the wrong direction and ultimately cost them far more in lost assets to creditors and the trustee, then had they consulted with and hired an experienced bankruptcy attorney, who could’ve helped them preserve or exempt their assets from the hands of the bankruptcy trustee and creditors.
 Michigan bankruptcy law is even more complex than most states as Michigan allows you to choose between either the federal exemption scheme or our own state of Michigan bankruptcy exemptions, and this choice sometimes requires lengthy legal analysis.

 Many prospective bankruptcy clients are of the mistaken belief that bankruptcy attorneys charge exorbitant fees and that they cannot afford an attorney and unfortunately seek help from what can oftentimes be disreputable individuals holding themselves out as bankruptcy paralegals or offering bankruptcy filing services.
 In most circumstances, the only experience these people have is the fact that they filed a prior petition, usually with the help of an attorney and think they now have the experience to help others file bankruptcy.
 By law, a non-attorney who assists a person in filing bankruptcy, cannot charge more than $100 and cannot provide legal advice, because they are not licensed and therefore are not qualified to give legal advice.
 Nevertheless, many individuals violate the law and hold themselves out as qualified bankruptcy counselors.
 Believe it or not, the fees they charge are often more than the prevailing rates charged by experienced bankruptcy attorneys in the area, and the inept services they provide often result in the unsuspecting debtor losing assets or having their case dismissed because it was not prepared correctly or both.
 They cannot represent you in Court and typically will instruct people to lie to the Trustee when they are asked if anyone helped them prepare their petition.
 The bankruptcy court in Detroit maintains a list of people that the United States Department of Justice has determined are prohibited from giving legal advice and assisting people in filing bankruptcy which can be found on the United States Bankruptcy Court for the Eastern District of Michigan’s website.
 Steer clear of these individuals and hire competent bankruptcy counsel.
 An attorney experienced in Michigan bankruptcy law is always well worth the nominal attorney fees charged.